Big Brother (Australian TV series): Original format

+Channel Seven format

-In 2020, Seven Network revamped the format of the series to resemble the format of the American & Canadian editions - with housemates deciding both Nominations and Evictions among themselves.
-The new format added emphasis to the competitive aspect of surviving the eviction process.
-As such, the housemates will now be allowed to strategise, politic and collude about the nominations and evictions.
-However, there will still be key differences compared to the American/Canadian format, most prominently with the Australian public still deciding the eventual winner - rather than being decided by a "Jury" of evicted housemates (as is the case on the American and Canadian show).
+In 2020, Seven Network revamped the format of the series to resemble the format of the American and Canadian editions - with housemates deciding both nominations and evictions among themselves.
+The new format emphasised the competitive aspect of surviving the eviction process.
+As such, the housemates were allowed to strategise, politic and collude about the nominations and evictions.
+However, there were still be key differences compared to the American and Canadian formats, most prominently with the Australian public still deciding the eventual winner - rather than being decided by a "Jury" of evicted housemates (as is the case on the American and Canadian show).